-Start by going to your Admin page, and clicking Templates.
-You can set the weight of each of these three categories on the Job Score menu so that your FitScores are reflective of your needs.
+- In the Job Questions tab, set the weight of each category on the Job Questions menu so that your FitScores are reflective of your needs

 How important is distance to you?

 You can answer that by setting the score weight.
 Choosing “Not Important” will ignore applicants distance to you, while “Critical” will make this factor account for more of the score.

 How important is availability to you?

 This is often a selection that is made for “Critical” weight because of the importance of staffing, but if you have a large staff and aren’t in need of a lot of shift-specific employees, you can mark this category as “Not Important.”

 Screening Questions can have the greatest opportunity to influence your FitScore.